logoFRIDA

 => the nearest spiral

 The panels show VLT NACO images of the central parsecs of nearby galaxies.
 The spatial resolution is ~ FWHM < 0.1 arcsec.
-The galaxy nucleus is resolved in two cases: Circinus, ~ 2 pc size at 2 µm (Prieto et al. 2004), and NGC 1068, ~2 x1 pc at 10 µm and at 2 µm (Jaffe et al. 2004, Weigelt et al. 2004)
+The galaxy nucleus is resolved in two cases: Circinus, ~ 2 pc diameter at 2 µm (Prieto et al. 2004), and NGC 1068, ~ 2 pc x 1 pc at 10 µm (Jaffe et 2004), and at 2 µm with Speckel interferometry (Weigelt et al. 2004).
+With Adaptive Optics, the size of the core of NGC 1068 is less than 4 pc FWHM (Prieto et al. 2010).

 Top